primer76/alx-low_level_programming/0x00-hello_world/README.md

 3. Creates executable file
 4. Prints exactly what is written in the C file using function puts
 5. Prints exactly what is written in the C file using function printf
-6. Prints types of various types on the computer compiled oin
+6. Prints types of various types on the computer compiled on
+7. Generates assembly code (intel syntax) of a C code